UAAP Season 65 men's basketball tournament: Game 2

 After the first game, La Salle coach Franz Pumaren talked to Mike Cortez where he reminded him that as a veteran, he should lead by example to his teammates.
 La Salle started strongly, leading 50–32, capped off a slam dunk from Cortez off an Ateneo turnover.
 The Blue Eagles will cut the deficit to nine points at 64–55, but Cortez scored each time to prevent Ateneo from cutting the lead even further.
 With La Salle up 78–73, Fonacier scored on a put-back; Adonis Sta.
 Maria scored at the other end to restore the 5-point lead, with 65 seconds left.
 Enrico Villanueva scored via two free-throws, but Carlo Sharma scored two points also from the free-throw line.
 LA Tenorio drove hard to the basket but missed; Santa Maria was fouled on the rebound attempt.
 Santa Maria made both free-throws, Cortez caught the airball from Fonacier's three-pointer, was fouled, and split his free-throws to end the game.
-La Salle evened the series and forced a deciding games off Cortez' 21 points.
+La Salle evened the series and forced a deciding game off Cortez' 21 points.